The one with the detachable fingers.

 In the present day, Yaz seeks out the policewoman in her home and gives her the 50p; they reminisce for a while before Yaz goes to the TARDIS.
 Ryan gets the still-disbelieving Tibo to try opening up; Tibo eventually starts a blog and joins an active friend group of lonely men, where he is last heard joking about his frustrations with the self-checkout machine.
 Inside the TARDIS, Graham is confiding his survivor's guilt and his fear that the cancer will relapse to the Doctor, who is maintaining and repairing the TARDIS console.
 The Doctor can only admit she is socially awkward and troubled enough to state she cannot respond or help him.
 Ryan and Yaz reflect on the events of the episode; Ryan wonders how long he can lead a different life from his friends at home, and laments that even if he always returns, he will have aged differently from them; he expresses doubt that he can continue on the TARDIS for longer.
 Soon enough, the Doctor distracts the three by offering to take them to see Frankenstein, and the four set off on yet another adventure...

-- All There in the Manual: The name of Zellin's mate (Rakaya) is never spoken in dialogue and only given in the credits.
+- All There in the Script: The name of Zellin's mate (Rakaya) is never spoken in dialogue and only given in the credits.

 - And I Must Scream: Zellin and his partner end up in a prison designed for immortals with the creature they created from Tahira's nightmares.